realrubberduckdev/dp-blog/src/content/dependabot-specific-secrets.md

           ###### End of Repository/Build Configurations ######
 ```

 This means that it needs a valid access token to be able to create resources on Azure during the workflow execution.
-And it is unable to find that secret and hences the error:
+And it is unable to find that secret and hence the error:

 ```
 deployment_token was not provided.